 Accommodations in Navarre Beach and Santa Rosa County run the gamut from national-brand hotels, rental homes, and Airbnbs to camping, glamping, and RV parks.
 That makes it simple to choose the stay that fits your family’s budget and lifestyle.

 With the Gulf Coast’s world-famous sugar sand right outside its doors, the beachfront SpringHill Suites by Marriott Navarre Beach puts your family steps from the Navarre Beach Pier, the longest pier on the Gulf of Mexico.
 Farther inland, Coldwater Gardens provides an unparalleled experience your kids will love as they spend the night nestled like birds among moss-draped treetops at The Modern Treehouse while countless stars twinkle to life above.

-Newly opened Splash RV Park near Milton comes complete with its own water park to keep the kiddos cool and busy during the day.
-At night, your family can stay in your own RV, rent a cottage, or even sleep in an air-conditioned Conestoga wagon!
+The newly opened Splash RV Park near Milton comes complete with its own water park to keep the kiddos cool and busy during the day.
+At night, your family can stay in their own RV, rent a cottage, or even sleep in an air-conditioned Conestoga wagon!

 Day One: Beach bums

 Sand and surf